 But, perhaps the more important findings are around what strategies parents used in this meal that ensured “success” (meaning the adolescent ate his/her meal).

 Direct eating prompts (see above) were more successful at encouraging food intake than providing information about the food or offering food-related choices to the adolescent.
 For example, parents who told their adolescents they had to eat the food in front of them and then moved the plate closer to them experienced more success than those that employed other strategies.

 Therefore, the authors concluded, “It may be ideal for parents to verbally prompt eating in a non-critical and warm way.”

 As parents, we may want to use logic and rational discussion to help our adolescents make decisions about food (just like we would in other situations involving a 15-year-old).
 We also may have the urge to avoid the distress that can go along with telling our adolescents what to do.

 This study’s findings may help parents who are struggling with their adolescent’s eating disorder to feel more comfortable and confident in using more direct approaches to getting their child to “take their medicine,” which in this case is food.

 The Emily Program offers FBT as one of the proven therapies in our adolescent eating disorder treatment programs.
-Parents are leaders of the treatment team, taking an active role in planning, providing and supervising all meals and snacks, and TEP supports the parents and adolescent in their journey to recovery through weekly FBT support groups.
+Parents are leaders of the treatment team, taking an active role in planning, providing, and supervising all meals and snacks, and TEP supports the parents and adolescents in their journey to recovery through weekly FBT support groups.